mrsteele/dotenv-webpack/README.md

 Your `.env` files can include sensitive information.
 Because of this,`dotenv-webpack` will only expose environment variables that are **explicitly referenced in your code** to your final bundle.

+Interested in taking your environments to the next level?
+Check out the [Dotenv Organization](https://www.dotenv.development/get-started?r=3).

 ## Usage

 The plugin can be installed with little-to-no configuration needed.
 Once installed, you can access the variables within your code using `process.env` as you would with `dotenv`.